LimaHossain/LimaHossain/README.md

 - 🔭 I’m currently working on Brain disease detection using MRI
 - 🌱 I’m currently learning PyTorch
-- 💬 Ask me about Anime
+- 💬 Ask me about Anime as I love to talk about it
 - 📫 How to reach me: hossain.limuu@gmail.com